-Fellows will receive mentoring support by clinical faculty and other occupational therapy experts in the areas of clinical practice, professional communication, interpersonal collaboration, clinical and ethical reasoning, evidence-based practice, teaching, specialized topics, advocacy and community service.
+Fellows will receive mentoring support by clinical faculty and other occupational therapy experts in the areas of clinical practice, professional communication, interpersonal collaboration, clinical and ethical reasoning, evidence-based practice, academia, specialized topics, advocacy and community service.

 A Valued Member of the Creighton Team

-Fellowships are 12-month long programs that begins August 1 of each year.
+Fellowships are 12-month long programs that begin August 1 of each year.
 Total clinical practice time will be the equivalent of three to four days per week.
 Fellows have the opportunity to teach specialty content throughout the entry-level occupational therapy curriculum and clinical labs.
 Fellows are a valued member of the team and a salaried Creighton employee with benefits, with no up-front tuition requirement for the experience.